jeromew21/phish-food/README.md

 ## Installation

-Requires python3, requests, bs4
+Requires python3, requests, bs4, click

 ## Configuration

-In `config.yaml`, you can define the fields `url` and `method`.

-Alternatively, pass them in as arguments on the command line.
+Pass thr `URL` and the `method` in as arguments on the command line.

-Example: `python3 phishfood.py url method`
+Example: `python3 phishfood.py --url=http://badguysite.com --method=serious`

 - `url`: the URL where the form is located.
 Phish Food saves you the effort parses the HTML and sends data to the correct URL
 - `method`: the way in which usernames and passwords and emails are decided.
 Either can be `cheese`, which sends crude, rude data to the phisher, or `serious` (default), which scrapes names from census data and creates realistic enough looking usernames and passwords.